Mikhail Brusnev: Biography

 In 1901, during his exile in Yakutia, he joined a Russian arctic expedition.
 In 1903, alongside Aleksandr Kolchak, he led a search for the lost expedition of Eduard Toll, bringing back Toll's diary.
 He also found the remains of a mammoth in the island of New Siberia during his unfruitful search for Eduard Toll.
 He returned to St. Petersburg in 1904.
-Then he joined the Engineers’ Union.
+Then he joined the Engineers' Union.
 In 1907, Brusnev was elected to the State Duma representing the left bloc of Bolsheviks and Socialist Revolutionaries.
 Later, he gave up political activity.

 After 1922, Brusnev worked for the USSR People's Commissariat for Trade, in Latvia, Lithuania, and later France.

+He died in 1937 in Leningrad.